 In just two months, the Rex team went from fielding daily calls from customers wondering when their order would ship, to providing a 90-percent accurate ship date estimate along with an initial price quote.

 “We knew that the ability to generate a ship date when a PO was submitted—with 90-percent on-time performance—would make customers happier and give us a competitive edge, and LiquidPlanner was the least expensive and lowest-risk way to achieve that goal.”

 – Kevin Kohls, Director of Continuous Improvement, Rex Materials

-To read more about how Kohls and Rex Materials use LiquidPlanner to improve and optimize their entire value stream, read the full case study.
+To read more about how Kohls and Rex Materials use LiquidPlanner to improve and optimize their entire value stream, view our Customer Stories.